JohnKendrick/PDielec/docs/_sources/software.rst.txt

 As well as being able to change the phonon mode being analysed.
 The colours and many settings in the visualiser can be adjusted from the settings tab.

-Fitter tab
+Fitter Tab
 -----------

-The *Fitter tab* imports an experimental spectrum to be imported.
+The *Fitter Tab* imports an experimental spectrum to be imported.
 The spectrum is stored in an Excel spreadsheet.
 The spreadsheet should contain a single sheet with two columns.
 The first column should be the frequency in cm-1 and the second should be the measured signal.
 The signal can be molar absorption, absorption, real permittivity, imaginary permittivity or ATR absorbance.
 Once imported the experimental spectrum can be compared with the calculated spectrum.
 The tab shows the frequencies contributing to the spectrum and allows the Lorentzian widths of the transitions to be altered.
 The frequency range used for the display is the same as that used in the *plotting tab*.
-The spectrum is shown at the bottom of the tab and is recalculated when the *Replot and recalculate* button is pressed.
+The spectrum is shown at the bottom of the tab and is recalculated when the *Replot* or *Replot with frequency shift* buttons are pressed.
 The data type stored in the experimental spreadsheet is defined by the *Plot and data type* setting.

 .. _fig-fitter: